-IMAGE ICO.IKM TO J.OOO FLASMA) Weapon attacks are normally assumed to be aimed to inflict the greatest possible damage to their targets.
-Characters can choose, however, to fire a targeted weapon attack aimed at causing a particular
+100.1KM TO 1.000 KAZX Weapon attacks are normally assumed to be aimed to inflict the greatest possible damage to their targets.
+Characters can choose, however, to fire a targeted weapon attack aimed at causing a particular against the target accordingly.

-ONE PANEE type of loss to the target (see Losses under Attack Damage, following).
+DIE PANEE type of loss to the target (see Losses under Attack Damage, following).
 In this case, a successful attack is reduced by only half of the target's Hull score (round down after rolling a Hull total) but the attack cannot cause any effect greater than the intended loss, and therefore cannot take out the target ship.
 Any damage in excess of the intended loss has no effect.

 Targeted weapon attacks are sometimes the only effective attacks small ships can make against much larger targets, until they have inflicted enough losses on the target's systems to give them an advantage.
-The GM rules if a particular targeted weapon attack is reasonable, given the nature of the target, and may choose to modify the Hull penalty against the target accordingly.
+The GM rules if a particular targeted weapon attack is reasonable, given the nature of the target, and may choose to modify the Hull penalty